Introduction to Amazon Web Services

 When a user in New York requests to watch a popular video :

-• The request is first directed to the Regional Edge Cache located in the US East (Virginia) region.
+• First, the Regional Edge Cache in the US East (Virginia) area receives the request.

 Conclusion

-• Reliability and Security : AWS is good at keeping things running and making sure data is safe.
-They have strong computers and rules to protect data.
+• Reliability and Security : AWS specializes at maintaining system functionality and guaranteeing data security.
+They have powerful computers and data protection policies.

 Did you find this article valuable?